petre-renware/sdeven/doc_src/Appendix_E_RELNOTE_template.md

 ## Future directions

 !!! warning "DISCLAIMER"
     <small markdown>Future directions listed here are just with title as intentions.
 The exact Implementation dates are not guaranteed.
-For a more clear picture of ROADMAP intentions, pleaae contact the support call center.</small>
+For a more clear picture of ROADMAP intentions, please contact the support call center.</small>